Hacknocraft/AppFriendsDocs/docs/iOS/ui_components.md

 let dialogList = DialogsListViewController(nibName: "DialogsListView.", bundle: nil)
 ```
 ## Chat Reusable UI
-The two main UI components we provide are the dialogs list and the chat view.
+There are many UI components we provide for free.
+Among them, the three main UI components we provide are the dialogs list, the chat view and floating fob widget.

+### Dialogs List

+### Chat View

+### Floating Social Widget